Four key steps to help maximise the value of your practice

 When you’ve put years of effort into building a dental or medical practice you want the sale price to reflect your hard work.
 But, unless you can prove that your business is a sound investment, you could be disappointed.
-Paul Freeman, Chief Executive Officer of Medfin Finance, suggests four steps that can help you to maximise the value of your practice and ensure the sale goes smoothly.
+Paul Freeman, Executive for Health Connect and Medfin Finance, suggests four steps that can help you to maximise the value of your practice and ensure the sale goes smoothly.

 1. Make sure your books are in order

 Most buyers will pay a premium for certainty.
-They’re looking for evidence of consistent revenue, expenses and financial performance over a number of years, through both good and challenging times.
+They want evidence of consistent revenue, expenses and financial performance over several years, through both good and challenging times.

-They want to see well-kept, solid accounts that they can test and validate and you must be able to answer questions about patient numbers, the strengths and weaknesses of the business, throughput, competition and anything that differentiates your practice.
+They want to see well-kept, solid accounts that they can test and validate.
+You must be able to answer questions about patient numbers, the strengths and weaknesses of the business, throughput, competition and anything that differentiates your practice.
 They may also be interested in opportunities for growth.

 The process may be less rigorous if you’re selling to someone already working in the business.
 They already have a real sense of how it’s operating but they’ll still want to see detailed figures.